enyojs/enyo-docs/developer-guide/getting-started/bootplate.md

     that loads your app, any images or other resources used by the app, etc.) are then copied into the final deployment folder, called `deploy`.

-3. Open the deployment folder, load `index.html` in a browser, and see "Hello World" (but faster!).
+3. Open the `deploy` folder, load `index.html` in a browser, and see "Hello World" (but faster!).

 Now your project is ready to deploy to various HTML5-ready targets.
 For details